Local H-Principles for Partial Holomorphic Relations: Holomorphic partial differential relations and their h --principles

-Broadly speaking, Proposition \ref{proposition:THR implies ample realifications} works just because complex hyperspaces do not disconnect the ambient space, so their complements are ample.
-Note that this is not true in the real analytic category.
+Note that Proposition \ref{proposition:THR implies ample realifications} works because complex hypersurfaces do not disconnect the ambient space, so their complements are ample.
+This is not true in the real analytic category.
 Indeed, the complement of a real analytic set of codimension 1 can be formed by two convex connected components, so it will not be ample.
-Since there are many geometric objects that can be understood as nonzero sections of vector spaces, this observation will leads us to some differences between the real and complex cases.
+Since there are many geometric objects that can be understood as nonzero sections of vector bundles, this observation will lead us to some differences between the real and complex cases.
 They will be explored in Section \ref{Section: Applications.}.

-\begin{remark} Note that if $\calR$ is a thick holomorphic relation, then every kind of $h$--principle applies for its realifications.
+\begin{remark} Note that if $\calR$ is a THR, then every type of $h$--principle applies for its realifications.
 Indeed, since it is open, the relation has open realifications.
-Therefore, since the realifications are open and ample we can apply Gromov's convex integration \cite{Gromov} on them.
+Therefore, since the realifications are open and ample we can apply Gromov's convex integration \cite{Gromov} to them.
 We can take advantage of this fact in order to prove $h$--principles near totally real submanifolds for the relation $\calR$ (or even more general kind of sets).
-More precisely, we will prove some $h$--principles for germs of holomorphic sections over adapted skeletons of Stein manifolds of finite type (see Definition \ref{Definition: Adapted Skeleton} and Theorem \ref{Theorem: Main Theorem for finite type Stein manifolds.
+More precisely, we will prove some $h$--principles for germs of holomorphic sections over adapted skeletons of Stein manifolds of finite type (see Definition \ref{Definition: Adapted Skeleton} and Theorem \ref{Theorem: Theorem for finite type Stein manifolds.
 Version that preserves holonomy in proper sets.}). \end{remark}